 Accessories to remember include an umbrella, sunglasses, sun visor or hat, and sunscreen.
 If you head out of the city, bring bug spray to ward off the mosquitoes.

-August is a good time to head out to one of the many beaches in Vancouver.
-Or, if you prefer to skip the crowds, lines, and traffic, then find a patio and lounge in the splendid temperatures.
+Vancouver is full of interesting music, art, and theater happenings, and August brings festivals galore, along with many waterfront activities.
+Also, summertime means that you can expect an electric atmosphere bustling with people, laughter, and camaraderie.
+Many love to take advantage of Stanley Park, Vancouver's enormous urban park that is full of activities for all ages.
+This is also a good time to head out to one of the many beaches in Vancouver.
+Or, if you prefer to skip the crowds, lines, and traffic, find a patio and lounge to enjoy the splendid temperatures.

-The first Monday of August is a public holiday in British Columbia, called B.C.
-Day.
-Most Canadian provinces observe a similar holiday on this date but call it something else.
+- The first Monday of August is a public holiday in British Columbia, called B.C.
+Day or Civic Holiday.
+Most Canadian provinces observe a similar holiday on this date but have their own names for it.
 Banks and most stores will be closed.